It’s True: What You Eat Can Really Hurt (or Help!) Your Migraines

-A new review found that ingredients such as caffeine, alcohol, and MSG really can trigger headaches.
+A scientific review found that certain ingredients and foods can trigger migraines or headaches.

-Now, a new two-part scientific review has examined more than 180 studies on the topic, and come up with some of the most comprehensive advice out there.
+A two-part scientific review published in 2016 examined more than 180 studies on the topic and came up with some comprehensive advice regarding the impact of certain ingredients or foods on migraines and headaches.
 The authors conclude that there are two main ways to manage headaches with diet—and that, for many people, these strategies can make a big difference.

 The first, says lead author Vincent Martin, M.D., co-director of the Headache and Facial Pain Center at the University of Cincinnati, is to avoid specific foods or ingredients known to trigger migraines.
 These include caffeine, monosodium glutamate (MSG), nitrites, and excessive alcohol.

 Yes, you read that right: caffeine.
 But before you quit cold turkey on your morning cup of joe (as if that’s even a possibility), know that not getting enough caffeine—as in the case of sudden withdrawal—has also been shown to be a migraine trigger.

 “Let’s say you regularly pound down three or four cups of coffee every morning and you decide to skip your morning routine one day, you will likely have full-fledged caffeine withdrawal headache that day,” Dr. Martin said in a press release.